Open-Collective-Foundation/docs/how-it-works/fees.md

 # Fees

-To ensure that our services are sustainable and continuously improving, we charge a **Host Fee** on funds contributed to the initiatives we host.
+To ensure that our services are sustainable and continuously improving, we charge a **Host Fee** on funds contributed to the Collectives we host.
 Charging fees like this is standard in the fiscal sponsorship world.&#x20;

 There are **no setup fees, balance minimums, monthly or annual fees**, or any other charges.
 Besides the Host Fee, the only other fees you'll see are payment processor fees charged by Stripe, PayPal, Wise, or other third party services you may opt to pay through.